ipld/ipld/README.md

 ----------

 - For chats with the developers and the community: Join us in any of these (bridged) locations:
-    - On Discord: join the IPLD community at https://discord.gg/xkUC8bqSCP
+    - On Discord: join the [IPLD community on IPFS Discord](https://discord.gg/xkUC8bqSCP).
 	- On IRC: (bridge coming soon) (note that we no longer use the freenode network!)
 - On Github:
 	- Check out all our repos in the https://github.com/ipld/ organization.